We Get Results For Auto Accident Victims

 Injured driver recovers $400,000 in rear-end auto accident in Fairfax County

-On 6/29/05, Plaintiff was rear ended in her SUV by a 1995 Chevy S-10 truck that was driven by an employee of an HVAC company.
+Plaintiff was rear-ended in her SUV by a 1995 Chevy S-10 truck that was driven by an employee of an HVAC company.
 Plaintiff’s vehicle was pushed into another vehicle.
 There was moderate damage to Plaintiff’s vehicle and severe damage to the front of Defendant’s vehicle.
 Plaintiff went to her primary doctor several days later and treated with a chiropractor, orthopedist and physiatrist.
-Plaintiff had a neck surgery in March 2006 due to an MRI finding of a significant disc herniation at C5-6.
-The surgery failed and a second neck surgery was performed in February 2008 due to an MRI finding of a broad-based disc protrusion at C4-5.
+Plaintiff had a neck surgery due to an MRI finding of a significant disc herniation at C5-6.
+The surgery failed and a second neck surgery was performed due to an MRI finding of a broad-based disc protrusion at C4-5.
 A plate and screws were inserted in her neck and the vertebrae were fused together.
 Plaintiff had $93,500 in total medical bills and $12,000 in lost wages.
 Plaintiff’s neck surgeon issued a 35% permanent impairment rating due to Plaintiff’s ongoing pain, the need to wear lidocaine pain patches, limited range of motion, keloid scar and other limitations.

 Deceased Driver’s Estate Recovers $350,000 In Rear-End Auto Accident

-On May 29, 2008, Plaintiff was rear-ended by a dump truck while stopped in traffic in his pick-up truck in Fairfax County.
+Plaintiff was rear-ended by a dump truck while stopped in traffic in his pick-up truck in Fairfax County.
 Plaintiff complained of lower back pain when he arrived at his doctor’s office several days later.
 Over the next several months, Plaintiff returned to his doctor with continued low back complaints.
-Plaintiff had an MRI in August 2008 that revealed a small central disk extrusion at L4-5 in his low back and was prescribed physical therapy that he underwent through December 2008.
+Plaintiff had an MRI that revealed a small central disk extrusion at L4-5 in his low back and was prescribed physical therapy that he underwent.

-Over the next couple of years, Plaintiff had continuing low back complaints and a second MRI in February 2010 revealed a worsening disk extrusion at L4-5 and a new small central disk herniation at L5-S1.
-The decision was made to have back surgery based upon this second MRI and Plaintiff underwent a left L4-5 TLIF (transforaminal lumbar interbody fusion) using a Globus cage and Medtronic Sextant screws, and was discharged from the hospital on 3/27/11.
+Over the next couple of years, Plaintiff had continuing low back complaints and a second MRI, which revealed a worsening disk extrusion at L4-5 and a new small central disk herniation at L5-S1.
+The decision was made to have back surgery based upon this second MRI and Plaintiff underwent a left L4-5 TLIF (transforaminal lumbar interbody fusion) using a Globus cage and Medtronic Sextant screws, and was discharged from the hospital.

-Tragically, Plaintiff died from a pulmonary embolism on 4/3/11.
+Tragically, Plaintiff later died from a pulmonary embolism.
 Plaintiff had no dependents and was single.
 Plaintiff’s estate filed a wrongful death and survivorship lawsuit and the case settled shortly after mediation and within three weeks of trial.
 Plaintiff’s total medical bills were $96,000 plus funeral and other related expenses of $16,000.